Legolas208/first-repo/README.md

-This is just a project I made for learning how Git ad Github works, there is no other purpose.
+This is just a project I made for learning how Git and Github works, there is no other purpose.